 The per capita income in Arlington in 2010 was $50,740, which is wealthy relative to Massachusetts and the nation.
 This equates to an annual income of $202,960 for a family of four.

 Arlington is a somewhat ethnically-diverse town.
 The people who call Arlington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arlington residents report their race to be White, followed by Asian.
-Important ancestries of people in Arlington include Irish, Italian, English, German, Polish and French.
+Important ancestries of people in Arlington include Italian, English, German, and Polish.

 Foreign born people are also an important part of Arlington's cultural character, accounting for 17.12% of the town’s population.

 The most common language spoken in Arlington is English.
 Other important languages spoken here include Spanish and Chinese.